 Check out the preview for next week’s episode below and follow the writer on Twitter @NateKreichman.

-Tags: Charlie Hunnam, Chibs Telford, Chuck Zito, Clay Morrow, Damon Pope, Eli Roosevelt, Frankie Diamonds, Gemma Teller, Gemma Teller-Morrow, Guest star, Jax Teller, Juice Ortiz, Katey Sagal, Kim Coates, Laying Pipe, Lt.
+Tags: Charlie Hunnam, Chibs Telford, Chuck Zito, Clay Morrow, Damon Pope, Eli Roosevelt, Gemma Teller, Gemma Teller-Morrow, Guest star, Jax Teller, Juice Ortiz, Katey Sagal, Kim Coates, Laying Pipe, Lt.
 Roosevelt, Nate Kreichman, Nomads, Opie Winston, Rockmond Dunbar, Ron Perlman, SAMCRO, Sons of Anarchy, Sons of Anarchy blog, Sons of Anarchy Season 5, Sons of Anarchy season five, Tara, Tara Knowles, Theo Rossi, Tig Trager, Tommy Flanagan, Unser, Wayne Unser